University of Pristina (1969–1999): The 1981 demonstrations

 The university was the starting point of the 1981 Kosovo student protests.
 Although the authorities again blamed the protests on nationalist radicals, contributing factors included Kosovo's cultural isolation within Yugoslavia and its endemic poverty, which resulted in the province having the highest ratio of both students and illiterates in Yugoslavia.
 At the same time the university system contributed to unemployment, with highly educated and resentful Albanians becoming prime recruits for nationalist sentiment.
 In addition, the Serb and Montenegrin population of Kosovo increasingly resented the economic and social burden incurred by the university's student population.
 By 1981, the University of Pristina had 20,000 students – one in ten of the city's total population.

 The demonstrations started on 11 March 1981, originally as a spontaneous small-scale protest for better food in the school cafeteria and improved living conditions in the dormitories.
 They were dispersed by police but resumed two weeks later on 26 March 1981.
 This time, the police used force to disperse a sit-in by Albanian students in a dormitory, injuring 35 people and arresting 21.
 The violence provoked mass demonstrations across Kosovo, a state of emergency, riots and numerous casualties.

 Following the demonstrations, the university faculty and students were purged of those deemed to be "separatists".
 226 students and workers were tried, convicted and sentenced to up to fifteen years in prison.
 The president of the university and two rectors were among those who were replaced with Communist Party hardliners.
 The university was also prohibited from using textbooks imported from Albania; from then on, the university was only permitted to use books translated from Serbo-Croatian.
 The demonstrations also produced a backlash among Serbian politicians.
 The university was denounced by the Serbian Communist leadership as a "fortress of nationalism".

-During the 80s, the university however continued to back requests for change of Kosovo's status and spread ideology of Enver Hoxha and Maoism, and propagate creation of Greater Albania, mostly due to Albanian professors from Tirana.
-Meanwhile, actual work of the university was practically impossible due to frequent Albanian demonstrations and political infighting between Serbian and Albanian members of its administration.
-Sometimes, entire dormitories were shut down and years disrupted because of the demonstrations.
+During the 80s, the university, however, continued to back requests for change of Kosovo's status and the spread ideology of Enver Hoxha and Maoism, and the propagate creation of Greater Albania, mostly due to Albanian professors from Tirana.
+Meanwhile, the actual work of the university was practically impossible due to frequent Albanian demonstrations and political infighting between Serbian and Albanian members of its administration.
+Sometimes, entire dormitories were shut down and years were disrupted because of the demonstrations.